aegiz/kinder/README.md

 ## Project description.

-Creates a custom Wordpress Gutember plugin that will import automatically a kinder iframes into a page or blog post as a custom block.
+Custom WP Gutemberg plugin that will import automatically a kinder iframes into a page or blog post as a custom block.

 ## Dev stack